aws-samples/aws-batch-architecture-for-alphafold/README.md

     [![Launch Stack](imgs/LaunchStack.jpg)](https://console.aws.amazon.com/cloudformation/home#/stacks/create/review?templateURL=https://aws-hcls-ml.s3.amazonaws.com/blog_post_support_materials/aws-alphafold/cfn.yaml)

 2. For *Stack Name*, enter a value unique to your account and region.
+3. For *FSxForLustreThroughput*, enter how much throughput to provision on the FSx for Lustre file system.
+The default is 500 MB/s/TB.
+Select a higher value for performance-sensitive workloads and a lower value for cost-sensitive workloads.
-3. For *StackAvailabilityZone* choose an availability zone.
+4. For *StackAvailabilityZone* choose an availability zone.
-4. Select *I acknowledge that AWS CloudFormation might create IAM resources with custom names*.
+5. Select *I acknowledge that AWS CloudFormation might create IAM resources with custom names*.
-5. Choose *Create stack*.
+6. Choose *Create stack*.
-6. Wait approximately 30 minutes for AWS CloudFormation to create the infrastructure stack and AWS CodeBuild to build and publish the AWS-RoseTTAFold container to Amazon Elastic Container Registry (Amazon ECR).
+7. Wait approximately 30 minutes for AWS CloudFormation to create the infrastructure stack and AWS CodeBuild to build and publish the AWS-RoseTTAFold container to Amazon Elastic Container Registry (Amazon ECR).

 ### Clone Notebook Repository
 1. Navigate to [CodeCommit](https://console.aws.amazon.com/codesuite/codecommit).